 The general provisions stipulate that imposition of a penalty and prosecution for the same act or omission is not allowed.
 However, if both apply, the Commissioner will decide which to apply.

-This means that according to TPA (2015) a taxpayer should not be penalized and prosecuted at the same time for the same offence.
+This means that, according to TPA (2015) a taxpayer should not be penalized and prosecuted at the same time for the same offence.

 According to Section 48 of TPA, if the penalty is applied for the offence and paid and the Commissioner goes ahead and prosecutes the person, the penalty becomes refundable tax.

-The taxpayer must be refunded the penalty already paid.
+The taxpayer must be refunded by the penalty already paid.
 Hence, there should be no penalty imposed unless the prosecution is withdrawn.

 The following are some of the various penalties that affect VAT operations in Kenya.